 Camp 13 was for Italian and German prisoners of war, and some Japanese were transferred there after the Cowra Breakout.
 This camp is the site of the HSK Kormoran Memorial.

-Camp 6 (Graytown) was used for Italian, German and Finnish POW’s who were occupied with woodcutting to supply the camps and hospitals
+Graytown Camp was used for Italian, German and Finnish POW’s who were occupied with woodcutting to supply the camps and hospitals

 A garrison of guards and other support staff, including nurses were stationed outside the compounds.
 Field Hospital 28 was constructed at Camp 1 where over 100 Japanese babies were born.

-None of the camps are assessable as they are on private property and Dhurringile Mansion is now a part of HM Prison Dhurringile.
-Some accesses is available to Dhurringile Mansion.
-Contact the Museum for more information.
+None of the camps are accessible as they are on private property and Dhurringile Mansion is now a part of HM Prison Dhurringile.